Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Theory

-\textit{\textbf{Training of the GAT prior:}} FedGAT decentrally trains a global, site-prompted GAT prior that captures the distribution of multi-site MR images, which is later used to generate synthetic MR images from desired sites.
-The proposed GAT prior embodies VAE and autoregressive transformer modules as described in Section \ref{sec:architecture}.
-VAE aims to encode input MR images onto a compact latent space and then to decode them back faithfully.
-Accordingly, a composite loss function is used for the VAE modules \cite{VQGAN}:
+\textbf{\textit{Tier 1 – Training the GAT prior:}} The GAT prior comprises a VAE and an autoregressive transformer (Sec. \ref{sec:architecture}).
+The VAE encodes input MR images into a compact latent space and decodes them back.
+Its training uses a composite loss \cite{VQGAN}:

-where $k$ is the site index, and $\mathcal{D}_{\text{loc}}^k$ is the local training dataset.
-In Eq. \ref{eq:vaeloss}, the first term enforces consistency between the input MR image and its prediction, the second term enforces consistency between the continuous representation in the latent space and its prediction, the third term is a perceptual loss \cite{zhang2018perceptual}, and the fourth term is an adversarial loss \cite{StyleGAN2}.
-Meanwhile, the autoregressive transformer aims to autoregressively predict the discrete token maps across multiple scales faithfully.
-Since the discrete token maps are assigned categorically to individual vectors from the VAE codebook, the transformer module uses the following cross-entropy loss:
+where $k$ is the site index, and $\mathcal{D}_{\text{loc}}^k$ is the local dataset.
+The four terms respectively enforce decoding fidelity, latent consistency, perceptual similarity, and adversarial realism.
+Meanwhile, the transformer learns to autoregressively predict multi-scale discrete token maps, assigned categorically via the VAE codebook.
+It is trained using a cross-entropy loss: